juliangonzalez-tech/duetoday-showcase/README.md

 Plan your work.
 Stay focused.
 Stay ahead.

+A student-first productivity system built to help users organize assignments, reduce overwhelm, and always know what to do next.

 ---

 ## Overview

-DueToday is a student-first productivity app designed to help users organize assignments, prioritize tasks, stay focused, and keep track of progress without feeling overwhelmed.
+DueToday is designed for students balancing school, work, sports, personal life, and long-term goals.

+Instead of overwhelming users with unnecessary complexity, DueToday creates clarity by helping them focus on priorities, deadlines, and consistent progress.

-Built with a clean and minimal interface, DueToday focuses on clarity, organization, and momentum.
+Built with a clean and modern interface, the app turns productivity into a system instead of a struggle.

 ---